 2. It is unfair on low-income groups

-The sugar tax is regressive because it will take a higher percentage of income from those on low-incomes.
+It is argued that the sugar tax is regressive because it will take a higher percentage of income from those on low-incomes.
 However:

 - If people are price sensitive then they can switch to non-sugary drinks and avoid tax.